20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Pictionary

-• One student from each team draws a word or phrase on the board, and their team has to guess what it is in English.
+In teams, one student draws a word or phrase on the board while their team guesses what it is in English.

 Sentence Starters